-How to Install a VPN on Your Router — Easy Setup Guide 2024
+How to Install a VPN on Your Router: Easy Guide 2025

 Setting up your router with a VPN can be complicated.
 But, if you want hassle-free protection for an entire network of connected devices, it's absolutely worth the effort.

 Our step-by-step VPN router setup guide can help you.
 Whether for your home or business, a VPN on your router can bring many benefits.
-For example, bypassing geo-restrictions and streaming movies on devices not usually compatible with a VPN, like your Playstation.
+For example, it lets you use the VPN to safely access streaming platforms in UHD on devices that aren’t usually compatible with VPNs, like game consoles and smart TVs.

 Quick Guide: How to Install a VPN on a Router in 3 Easy Steps

-3. Enjoy VPN benefits.
-Once the VPN is installed on your router, all devices connected to the router will be protected and able to access geoblocked content.
+Once the VPN is installed on your router, all devices connected to it will be protected.

 Why You (May) Need a VPN Router?